Interstate 40 in North Carolina: Since completion

-Begun in autumn 2018 after the completion of the Fortify project to widen I-40 through South Raleigh, the section of I-40 between the I-40/I-440 split (exit 301) and NC 42 (exit 312) is being widened.
-As part of the widening project, many of the overpasses along the route are being reconstructed, both to accommodate the wider road underneath, and to expand capacity of the roads passing overhead.
+Begun in late 2018 after the completion of the Fortify project to widen I-40 through South Raleigh, the section of I-40 between the I-40/I-440 split (exit 301) and NC 42 (exit 312) has been widened.
+As part of the widening project, many of the overpasses along the route were reconstructed, both to accommodate the wider road underneath and to expand capacity of the roads passing overhead.
 An onramp was removed at exit 306 (US 70) in November 2019 in order to accommodate the wider roadway.
 Traffic that normally used a free-flowing loop ramp is now routed through a left-turn traffic light to access the other onramp.
-Exit 312 (NC 42) is being rebuilt entirely as a diverging diamond interchange, and an additional ramp is being built at that exit to provide access to Cleveland Road.
-Additionally, the interchange at exit 309 for US 70 (Clayton Bypass) is being expanded to also including the future NC 540/Triangle Expressway.
+Exit 312 (NC 42) was rebuilt entirely as a diverging diamond interchange, and an additional ramp was built at that exit to provide access to Cleveland Road.
+Additionally, the interchange at exit 309 for US 70 (Clayton Bypass) was expanded to also include the future NC 540/Triangle Expressway.
 In December 2020, a new overhead flyover ramp between I-440 east and I-40 east was opened, replacing the older ramp to allow for the wider freeway underneath.
-The project is expected to be completed to Exit 309 by 2023, with the I-40/NC 42 interchange rebuild expected to be completed by 2024.
+The project was completed to exit 309 in 2023 while the I-40/NC 42 interchange rebuild was completed in September 2024.
+The new lanes between the Raleigh Beltline and the Clayton Bypass were opened to traffic in April 2023.

-Future
+Damage from Hurricane Helene in 2024 washed away the eastbound lanes in the Pigeon River Gorge in several places resulting in a complete closure.
+While crews worked to stabilize what was left, plans were made to put all traffic on the westbound lanes by the start of 2025, but further damage has delayed this action.
+The road reopened March 1 with one lane in each direction and a 35 MPH speed limit.
+The cost of rebuilding was estimated at $750 million to $1 billion, based on the least expensive of the plans considered.
+Work on the permanent replacement of the eastbound lanes, including a wall along the river, is expected to take two years to complete.
+The project now has an expected cost of $1.36 billion and will take three years to finish.
+It includes walls up to 70 feet high to hold back the river, using construction techniques previously used for dams.